-This suggested itinerary includes Albuquerque, Santa Fe, Taos, Chama, Farmington, Gallup and Grants.
+This suggested itinerary showcases the unique cultures and history of north west New Mexico.
+The route begins in Albuquerque and includes Santa Fe, Taos, Chama, Farmington, Gallup and Grants.
 The itinerary can be adjusted to take from four to eight days, depending on activities in each community.
 This tour can start in either direction; Albuquerque west to Gallup and Grants, or Albuquerque north to Santa Fe.

 There's lot's to see in this tour so give yourself ample time to explore!